 - More Dakka: The Hellblaster Volley Guns very philosophy.
 It isnt meant for precision firing but for sheer volume of fire to obliterate whole units.
 Thus, with lucky rolls on Artillery Dice, a Hellblaster may shoot up to 30 Strength 5 Armour Piercing shots.

-- Multiple Government Polity: The Empire is made up up multiple territories belonging to various nobles who theoretically owe fealty to the Emperor.
-There's also the city of Marienburg which purchased its freedom centuries earlier and which the Empire would very much like to get back as it's just about the only port where elves will trade.
+- Multiple Government Polity: The Empire is made up of multiple territories belonging to various nobles, who theoretically owe fealty to the Emperor.
+There's also the city of Marienburg, which purchased its freedom centuries earlier and which the Empire would very much like to get back as it's just about the only port where elves will trade.

-- Non-Uniform Uniform: It is stated in lore that there isnt a strict rule for uniforms for State Troops, leading to a lot of variations between units.
+- Non-Uniform Uniform: It's stated in lore that there isn't a strict rule for uniforms for State Troops, leading to a lot of variations between units.
 One common denominator is that soldier will usually and proudly display the colours of their province.

 - The Penance: Because the Empire is beset by threats both from without and from within constantly, many citizens have begun to think that they have entered the end times.
-Large groups of Flagellants, self-whipping Crazy Homeless People screaming The End Is Nigh, are a common sight in the Empires towns.
-In game they are a close quarters infantry unit meant to throw themselves in the thick of battle, having Frenzy and Unbreakable.
-Flagellants possess the The End Is Nigh! rule which triggers when they charge someone: on the charge, a random number of Flagellant are killed, creating martyrs which send the rest into a religious fury.
-Thus, on a dice roll the Flagellant may become either Ax-Crazy and reroll all failed to hit rolls or Feel No Pain and gain +1 Toughness.
+Large groups of Flagellants, self-whipping Crazy Homeless People screaming The End Is Nigh, are a common sight in the Empire's towns.
+In-game they are a close quarters infantry unit meant to throw themselves in the thick of battle, prone to frenzied berserking but impossible to rout.
+When they charge enemy units, a random number of Flagellants is killed, creating martyrs that send the rest into a religious fury.
+Thus, on a dice roll, the Flagellants either become Ax-Crazy and reroll all failed rolls to hit the enemy or Feel No Pain and gain increased toughness.

 - Obstructive Bureaucrat: The Empire is a highly sophisticated state but has accumulated quite a few pointless bureaucracies as have the individual electorate-counties due to its mass.
 An especially large number have cropped up in the Imperial Palace in Altdorf, all directed at controlling access to the Emperor.

-- Our Gryphons Are Different: The Empire breeds 'Imperial Griffons' which are bigger and stronger (though slightly slower) than the regular wild Griffons.
-With a high Weapon Skill, Strength and Toughness, Griffons are a powerful mount that give Empire Lords a chance at fighting enemies that are typically impossible to defeat.
+- Our Gryphons Are Different: The Empire breeds "Imperial Griffons", which are bigger and stronger (though slightly slower) than the regular wild Griffons.
+These are powerful mounts that give Empire Lords a chance at fighting enemies that are typically impossible to defeat.
 A subtype seemingly popular as a mount for wizards has two heads.
-Then there are the Demigryphs, a small (compared with other Griffons - they are still bigger than a horse) wingless variety used as elite cavalry mounts.
-With Weapon Skill 4 and Strength 5, Demigryphs make for powerful mounts.
+Then there are the Demigryphs, a small (compared with other Griffons — they're still bigger than a horse) wingless variety used as elite cavalry mounts by the knightly orders.

 - Steampunk: The Empire has recently entered the era of steam power and sophisticated machinery.
 Its engineers, ever inventive, have created a number of more or less reliable machines such as mechanical horses or steam-powered tanks.